 How to use x-if and x-if “not” syntax in Alpine.js

 I was recently working on a file where I wanted to use an if statement and an if not statement.
-This is the Alpine.js syntax that worked for me.
+Below is the Alpine.js syntax that worked for me.

 x-if must be declared on a

 <template> tag.”
-My code snippet below was used for a form on a website that uses Statamic as the CMS.
+My code snippet below is for a website’s contact form that uses the CMS Statamic.

-Its intent is that when the form is submitted successfully, only the success message is visible and the form fields are hidden.
-Also, on page entry, the form is visible and the success message is not visible.
+It intends that only the success message is visible when the form is submitted successfully, and the form fields are hidden.
+Also, the form is visible when entering the page, and the success message is hidden.